How to Make a Productivity Plan for your Individual or Entire Team

 Finally, you just need to properly format your planner and share it with your team and wait for the results.

 How to Make a Team More Effective — Monitoring

 So, business owners and managers, your work isn't done after creating and implementing the productivity planner.
 In fact, your real work starts afterward.
 Now, you have to constantly monitor your team and ensure whether they are meeting your objectives.

 This monitoring part is a bit tricky, especially in work from home paradigms.
-So, you need to use time tracking software here to make sure your productivity planner is offering the desired results.
+So, you need to use time tracking software here to make sure your Remote Team Management is offering the desired results.
 Further, you should consider these factors to properly manage and monitor performance:

 Productivity impromptus plans are dreadful for employees.
 They consider that these plans are the last chance for them to prove their skills, and if they fail, you will fire them.
 This, in return, puts employees under a lot of stress, which can affect their performance metrics.

 So, it's on managers to send a clear message to their employees.
 Managers should assure employees that planners aren't created to fire them.
 Instead, it is drafted to help you maximize your performance and improve your skills.
 This can only be achieved with an open and smooth communication system.

 Timely feedback and updates are a crucial part of productivity plan monitoring.
 Ensure to share feedback in a definite manner with your team, like weekly or monthly.
 With the fixed feedback schedule, you can better compare improvements based on your previous feedback.